Our Business Practices

 - The Committee shall be comprised of at least three (3) Board members appointed by the Board.
 Committee members shall serve at the pleasure of the Board and for such term as the Board determines.
 The Board shall designate one Committee member as the Committee's chair.

 - The Committee shall hold regular meetings at least twice per year and report to the Board on a regular basis.
+Meetings shall include any participants the Committee deems appropriate and shall be of sufficient duration and scheduled at such times as the Committee deems appropriate to discharge properly its reponsibilities.
 The Committee may also meet periodically in separate executive sessions, as it deems appropriate.

 - The Committee may form and delegate to one or more subcommittees all or any portion of the Committee's authority, duties and responsibilities, and may establish such rules as it determines necessary or appropriate to conduct its business.